 Your body will adapt to the long runs and stress you are placing on it.
-Remember, stay persistent, patient and practice relaxing your muscles as your running.
+Remember, stay persistent, patient and practice relaxing your muscles as you’re running.

-Lastly, gradually lengthen the distance of your long run.
-Then, practice lengthening the time you spend running at 9.09 per mile pace.
+Also, gradually lengthen the distance of your long run.
+In addition, practice lengthening the time you spend running at 9.09 per mile pace.

 The more time you practice it the easier it will be for you to maintain it in the race.